 I also encourage you to channel your inner Meg from How to Be Single and allow yourself to have a Christmas tree.
 If having a tree is not your thing, go see the local one or holiday windows in your city.
 Surround yourself with festivity so you can get your heart in the spirit.

-This is the time of year when you will be getting invited to gathering after gathering, and while some may be unavoidable, it's okay to say no to the others.
+It's the time of year for invite after invite and gathering after gathering, and while some may be unavoidable, it's okay to say no to the others.
 If you can't say no, keep the gatherings small and intimate.
-Convene with your closest friends and family and keep the larger parties for another time in the year.
-Also, keep your budget in mind when doing this; staying on track with your budget is more important than attending every party or giving everyone a gift.
+Convene with your closest friends and family, and keep the larger parties for another time in the year.
+Also, keep your budget in mind when doing this; staying on track with your budget is more important than attending every party with a new look for each or giving everyone a gift.